lukeburciu/hpviz/README.md

 ### 2. managing users

-Shell access to the project servers is only accessible via ssh with a valid key i.e. password authenticatiosn is disabled.
+Shell access to the project servers is only accessible via ssh with a valid key i.e. password authentication is disabled by default.

 All HPViz project server users are under config management and are managed the the group_vars/viz/vars.yml or group_vars/sink/vars.ymlin the `user_list` variable.